sylhare/Type-on-Strap/_posts/2019-05-07-generate-human-object.md

 To understand why, consider the diversity of interactions in daily human life.
 We spend almost all of our waking hours performing activities---simple actions like picking up a fruit or more complex ones like cooking a meal.
-These physical interactions, called **human–object interactions**, are multi-stepped, governed by human goals, customs, physics, and biomechanics.
+These physical interactions, called **human–object interactions**, are multi-stepped and governed by physics as well sa human goals, customs, and biomechanics.
 In order to develop more dynamic virtual worlds, and smarter robots, we need to *teach machines to capture, understand, and replicate* these interactions.
 The information we need to learn these interactions is already widely available in the form of large video collections (e.g., YouTube, Netflix, Facebook).